Wilson Reading System (WRS) Instruction

 - Uses multisensory techniques (visual, auditory, tactile, kinesthetic) to teach all concepts.

 Wilson Language Training® and Wilson® Accredited Partners have received accreditation by the International Dyslexia Association.
-The Wilson Reading System is a program endorsed by the Council of Administrators of Special Education.
 Learn more on our Endorsements page.

 The Wilson Reading System is also included in the International Dyslexia Association (IDA) Matrix of Multisensory Structured Language Programs.
 This publication identifies programs using Orton-Gillingham techniques that are critical for teaching students with dyslexia and have been proven successful.